Hesperian Health Guides

 Carefully look at every placenta after every birth just as you would carefully look at every baby.
 In this way, you will learn what is normal, and be able to quickly recognize when something is not normal.

 If you look carefully at the end of the cord, you should see 3 holes — 1 large hole and 2 small holes.
-These are the arteries and the vein (or vessels) that carried the baby's blood to and from the placenta.
+These are the arteries and the vein (blood vessels) that carried the baby's blood to and from the placenta.

 Some cords have only 2 vessels, and some babies with 2-vessel cords have problems later on.
 A doctor should check these babies.